viniciusuriel/gitblit-hipchat-plugin/README.md

 ## Gitblit HipChat plugin

+This is a modified version of the original plugin provider by Jarmes Morger.
+I have introduced a more flexible configuration model allowing arbitrary naming for rooms and mapping between rooms and repositories.

 *REQUIRES 1.5.0*

 The Gitblit HipChat plugin provides realtime integration for your HipChat team.
 The plugin inject events into a room for branch or tag changes and ticket changes.